markuszm/npm-analysis/README.md

 There are 4 tools available:

-- change-downloader: infinite running program that downloads all new packages of npm to S3
+- change-downloader: infinitely running program that downloads all new packages of npm to AWS S3
 - code-analysis: used to generate all code analyses results - see description and parameters for each command via `--help`
 - evolution: used to generate all evolution metadata analyses results and import/aggregate raw metadata into databases - see description and parameters for each command via `--help`
 - dependencies: used to download all packages and parse snapshot metadata and process dependency graph - see description and parameters for each command via `--help`